2crabs/TeardownDocs/index.md

 <a href="lua.md">Lua documentation here</a>

 ## Scene
-    - shadowsVolume (vec) - World bounds in meters.
+    - shadowVolume (vec) - World bounds in meters.
 Everything inside this volume cast shadows.
 Keep as small as possible.

 ## Environment
     - skybox (string) - The dds file used as skybox.
 Search path is data/env.